Open dynamics of entanglement in mesoscopic bosonic systems: Passive optical elements

 \subsection{Homodyne measurement and squeezed states pumping}

 One of the tools used in quantum optics is homodyne measurements.
-In such measurements upon state $\hat\rho_F$, one interferes the coherent state through beamsplitter with the state $\hat\rho_F$ followed by intensity measurement or photon counting.
-Such schemes can be analyzed in the RSF formalism as it requires only extending the reduced state by modes in coherent states (see the Appendix \ref{app:extensions}), and performing a beam splitting operation on the obtained reduced state.
+In such measurements on state $\hat\rho_F$, one interferes the coherent state through beamsplitter with state $\hat\rho_F$ and performs intensity measurement or photon counting.
+Such schemes can be analyzed in the RSF formalism as it requires only extending the reduced state by modes in coherent states (see the \ref{app:extensions}) and performing a beam splitting operation on the obtained reduced state.
 However, as presented above, in some circumstances one does not even have to mathematically perform a beam splitting operation to get access to information about entanglement.

 One of the drawbacks of the RSF formalism is the absence of the possibility of direct inclusion of the squeezing in the evolution of the system.
 However, there is a partial solution to this problem.
-In many experimental setups, first some modes are impulsed pumped with squeezed states coming, for example, from parametric down conversion, and then combined with the rest of the system through beamsplitters.
+In many experimental setups, first some modes are impulsed pumped with squeezed states coming, for example, from parametric down conversion and then combined with the rest of the system through beamsplitters.
 As one can easily calculate the reduced state for the squeezed states, analogously to the case of homodyne measurements, one can combine the modes in squeezed states with the reduced state of the system.
 Therefore, one can effectively include some form of squeezing in the system.
 What is more, one can also include in such a way higher-order squeezed states \cite{BGHZ}.